jarviscanada/jarvis_data_eng_MirandaRansom/README.md

 ## Highlighted Projects
-**Ensamble: a web app for band and musician matching** [[GitHub](https://github.com/miranda0129/band-meetup-website)]: Utalizing basic web technologies such as HTML, CSS, Javascript and PHP Ensamble is a web app for bands to post ads looking for other musicians to collaborate with and musicians to find gigs and collaborators.
+**Ensamble: a web app for band and musician matching** [[GitHub](https://github.com/miranda0129/band-meetup-website)]: Utalizing basic web technologies such as HTML, CSS, Javascript and PHP, Ensamble is a web app for bands to post ads looking for other musicians to collaborate with and musicians to find gigs and collaborators.

 **The Hype Machine** [[GitHub](https://devpost.com/software/the-hype-machine)]: The Hype Machine is a fun and silly hackathon project exploring the SonicPi language in which you can code music.
 A python scripts determines if an electric longboard is moving and when it is, plays the SonicPi coded music file.